Infrapink/calconv/README.md

 Dates are entered in the indicated text boxes in the order Day, Month, Year; if there is only one text box, input is a simple number.
 For now, months must be written in full, and entered exactly as listed here, including punctuation and diacritical marks.
 A later version will replace the text entry fields with selectable dropdown menus.
 Years before the calendar epoch are entered as negative numbers; so, for example, the year 44 BC would be input as '-44'.

-Julian calendars, Gregorian calendars, Parker, Goucher-Parker, Serbian Church, World, International Fixed, Pax, Gorman, and Holocene Calendars:
+Julian calendars, Gregorian calendars, Parker, Goucher-Parker, Serbian Church, World, International Fixed, Pax, Gorman, Georgian (Christian era), ADA, and Holocene Calendars:
 * January
 * February
 * Gormanuary (Gorman calendar only)